aksxaay/typescript/javascript/documentation/namaste-javascript/namaste-javascript.md

 on nodeJS it probably doesn't work this way, but for some reason in browser `a` is already given allocation

-upon checking the debug console, a is simply not define even with var. nvm  i'm just dumb as fuck

 ```js
 // breakpoint